JamesH117/CS430Proj5/README.md

 where input.ppm is the name of the ppm image being provided to the program.

 ##Known Problems
-Everything works but reading in a P3 File is #SLOW, but it still works.
-Will try to optimize it to be faster.
+Everything works but reading in a P3 File is a bit slower than I would like.

 ##Controls
 A & D : Roates the image by 90 degree increments.